 speaker

-Bernie Blagen
+Bernie Blagan

 VP and CFO

 Yeah, I would probably look to computing where there was a couple quarter gap in data center that data center should begin to take off again.
-I think automotive appears to be continuing to grow nicely, both in terms of year over year performance and sequentially.
+I think automotive appears to be continuing to grow nicely, both in terms of year-over-year performance and sequentially.
 And also we're seeing that same continuation in consumer.

 speaker